Concorde Blog - Mar 3, 2020

-Concorde Career College - Dallas' Medical Assistant program was recently awarded the distinguished > National "Lamp of Learning" award by the National Association of Health Professionals (NAHP) for > achieving "success on a level that far exceeds the national average." > > "Out of nearly 260 testing sites, Concorde [Dallas] was just one of four schools to receive the > award for achieving outstanding success during the 2017 certification testing year," according to > Monica Haney, the NAHP's Certification Director.
+Concorde Career College Dallas campus Medical Assistant program was recently awarded the distinguished National "Lamp of Learning" award by the National Association of Health Professionals (NAHP) for achieving "success on a level that far exceeds the national average."

+"Out of nearly 260 testing sites, Concorde [Dallas] was just one of four schools to receive the award for achieving outstanding success during the 2017 certification testing year," according to Monica Haney, the NAHP's Certification Director.

 The award was based on the exam pass rates to become a Nationally Registered Certified: Medical Assistant, Phlebotomy Technician, Coding Specialist, or Administrative Health Assistant.

 "This is a huge honor and we're so proud of our students and medical assisting instructors," said Erin Henry, Concorde - Dallas' Campus President, "Certification and placement rates are our moral report card for how we're performing as a college."

 "That's why students come here - to pursue their desire to be a contributing member of the health care community.
 This award is such a humbling validation that we're walking out our mission well."

 The NAHP cites the NRCMA as a designation that "demonstrates to colleagues, patients, employers and the public at large that certified individuals have the administrative and clinical knowledge and proficiency required of the medical assistant professional in physician and health care practice settings."

 In a nutshell, "certification validates the education that a graduate receives," said Haney.